 You don't have to use the below exercises exactly in this order and feel free to swap in/out exercises depending on your fitness goals.
 Want to work on the glutes and quads more?
 Have a look at the best leg exercises.
 Working on your core?
-Check out this 3-move abs workout.
-Want to have a full body blast at home?
-If you lack equipment try a home bodyweight workout.
+Check out the best core exercises guide.
+Or, if you lack the equipment, you can try a home bodyweight workout.
 Nintendo lovers should check out the best Nintendo Switch fitness games.

 Eat well and stay safe

-Although resistance training is great for losing weight fast, if you haven't done much exercising lately or ever, it's best to get a training buddy to work out with, even at home, or at least someone to be around so they can keep an eye on you and keep you safe.
+Resistance training is a great way to lose belly fat and to boost metabolism naturally, but if you haven't done much exercising lately or ever, it's best to get a training buddy to work out with, even at home, or at least someone to be around so they can keep an eye on you and keep you safe.

-Always make sure the workout area is free clear and that you can perform all the planned exercises without bumping into any furniture or random objects in the household.
+Always make sure you have an unobstructed workout area ao you can perform all the exercises without bumping into any furniture or random objects at home.

 If you want to gain muscle mass and/or lose weight, your diet is equally as important as the workout itself.
-Up your protein intake by having a protein shake or two a day and swap those mid-afternoon chocolate bars to something healthier, like a protein bar in order to cut back on sugar.
-Also, drink more water and introduce more fibres to your diet as well to boost metabolism.
+Up your protein intake by having a protein shake or two a day and swap those mid-afternoon chocolate bars to something healthier, such as the best protein bars or best jerky, in order to cut back on sugar.

 Do some mobility exercises and stretching to warm up before you start your workout to get the heart rate up a bit.
 Try working on your biggest muscles first, like your legs/glutes, and finish off the workout with exercises aimed at small muscles like the biceps.
 Do some light stretching after the workout too.

-Alternatively, you can get the best suspension training system for home and train all your muscles using these versatile tools.
+Alternatively, you can get the best suspension trainer for home and train all your muscles using these versatile tools.
 They not only provide a good workout but are also great when you haven't got an awful lot of space in your flat.

 In depth: chin up vs pull up